View large image | More photos

 Lake View ends with - what else? - an impressive dogleg right with Wren Lake as its dominant feature.
 You can't see the water from the 18th tee box, but as you head down the fairway, a statuesque green sticks out into a pond and makes for an exhilarating finish.

 Lake View and its sister golf course, Mountain View, share the same clubhouse and full practice facilities, including a seven-target range.
-Lessons and clinics are available, including a Golf Lesson for Two package.
-Plans for a golf academy and new clubhouse are in the works as the resort looks to expand its facilities.
+Lessons and clinics are available.

 February 23, 2009

 Veteran golf writer Tom Spousta keeps one eye on the PGA Tour and another watching golf vacation hotspots and letting travelers in on the best place to vacation.
 He has covered golf and other sports for USA Today and The New York Times.
 Tom lives on a Donald Ross-designed golf course in Sarasota, Fla.

 Any opinions expressed above are those of the writer and do not necessarily represent the views of the management.